Imago

 NCAA, College League, USA Football: UL Lafayette at Missouri Sep 13, 2025 Columbia, Missouri, USA Missouri Tigers head coach Eli Drinkwitz watches a replay against the Louisiana-Lafayette Ragin Cajuns during the second half of the game at Faurot Field at Memorial Stadium.
 Columbia Faurot Field at Memorial Stadium Missouri USA, EDITORIAL USE ONLY PUBLICATIONxINxGERxSUIxAUTxONLY Copyright: xDennyxMedleyx 20250913_dam_sm8_252

 In a wild season of coach swaps, only a few have hit the “I’m safe” button.
-Missouri Tigers head coach Eli Drinkwitz is looking for no drama at the moment.
-So, the Mizzou boss just slammed the brakes on the rumor mill.
+Missouri Tigers head coach Eli Drinkwitz is looking for no drama.
+While Head Coaches are either getting fired or jumping ship, the Mizzou HC has something different on his agenda.
+He is planning to stay.
 For him, it’s all about the squad and the now.
-The big dreams he’s chasing after hitting a $31.7 million milestone are all tied to the Mizzou fam.
+The big dreams he’s chasing after hitting a $31.7 million milestone, and the Missouri Tigers are all interlinked.

 Watch What’s Trending Now!

 On November 18, Drinkwitz looked poised and confident while facing the media.
-“Two things I want to address real quick just before we get going: No. 1, job rumors.
+He wasn’t going to encourage any rumors about him.
+“Two things I want to address real quick, just before we get going.
+No. 1, job rumors.
 I’m not going to comment on message board chatters, tweets, sources,” said the head coach, “I’ve maintained with you (the media) and our team that my complete focus is on the task at hand.”

 Eli Drinkwitz opens his weekly press conference addressing speculation regarding his future at Mizzou: